Five common survey question mistakes that will ruin your data

 By avoiding these five common survey-writing mistakes, your survey should run like a well-oiled machine, your data will be more accurate and your respondents will exit your survey feeling great because they’ve shared honest and accurate feedback.
 Triple win!
 So put your writing cap on and start creating those questions.

 Having trouble thinking of the right thing to say?
-We’ve got lots of resources to help you out.
-Or get in touch with our on-site experts, who’ll design your survey for you.
+If so, we have lots of resources to help you out.
+Alternatively, you can get in touch with our on-site experts, who will design your survey for you.

 Woman with red hair creating a survey on laptop